 Outside, there is designated parking, as well as visitor parking.
 The property has a low maintenance, secluded garden, private store room as well as shared storage.
 Please note, we have been advised there are Tree Preservation Orders on two trees.

 Brief Lease Details: The building has been split into three properties, with each owner, owning a 1/3 share of the freehold.
 999 Year lease commenced January 2014.
 The properties share of the service charge is £94 per month, which includes building insurance and maintenance.
 All information to be verified by the purchaser’s solicitor.

-The property occupies an enviable position on the sought-after Monmouth Road, less than half a mile from the town centre and a short walk from the mainline train station.
+The property occupies an enviable position on the sought-after Monmouth Road, half a mile from the town centre and a short walk from the mainline train station.

 The historic market town of Abergavenny is affectionately known as The Gateway to Wales, with the beautiful Brecon Beacons National Park on your doorstep.
 The town has a range of local amenities such as independent shops, supermarkets, celebrated restaurants and hotels, a theatre, cinema, general hospital and primary and secondary schools.
 A celebrated annual food festival entices national and international visitors every September, together with cycling, walking, music and art events throughout the year.
 The town has good road links towards Hereford, Swansea, Bristol and Cardiff via A465, A40 and A4042 trunk roads.

-Council Tax: We have been informed that this property has been placed under council tax band ‘E’.
+Council Tax: We have been informed that this property has been placed under council tax band ‘C’.

 These sales particulars are hoped to provide a fair description of the property, however all statements are made without responsibility of James Dean and should not be relied upon as statement of fact.
 They do not form any part of a contract and are issued solely in the understanding that all negotiations are conducted through the firm.
 Items shown in photographs are not included in the sale unless specifically mentioned within the sales particulars.